fitzoh/jvm-monitoring-workshop/1-simple-e2e/README.md

-# Demo 1: Simple End to End
+# 1: Simple End to End

 All commands should be run from the root of the repository.

+First, start up the Docker containers:

+`./graddlew docker-compose:up`

 To start the sample application:

 `./gradlew 1:bootRun`

-The endpoint can then be accessed at http://localhost:8001/
+The spring boot endpoint can then be accessed at http://localhost:8001/

+The `bootRun` command has an added hook that causes it to:
-To prepare the Prometheus config file:
+* copy `prometheus.yml` to the Prometheus config volume

-`./gradlew 1:activatePrometheusConfig`

-To start prometheus:

-`./gradlew startPrometheus`
+* send a `SIGHUP` command to the Prometheus container causing it to reload configuration That pattern is used throughout this repository

-The prometheus UI can be accessed at http://localhost:9090/
+The Prometheus UI can be accessed at http://localhost:9090/

-To start Grafana:

-`./gradlew startGrafana`

 The Grafana UI can be accessed at http://localhost:3000/ with credentials `codemash:codemash`.